 How UK restaurants get HMC or HFA halal certification — the full step-by-step process, supplier requirements, what inspectors check, and how much it costs.

-Halal Certification Halal Food Labelling Law: UK, EU & US Requirements Compared (2026)
+Halal Certification Halal Food Labelling Law: UK, EU, US & Export Market Rules Compared (2026)

-Halal is not a legally protected term in the UK, EU, or US.
-This guide explains what food businesses must disclose, what they can claim, and what halal certification adds legally.
+Halal is not a uniformly protected legal term across food markets.
+This guide compares UK, EU, US, and key export-market rules, what businesses must disclose, and what certification adds legally.